-The academic dean shall complete an evaluation of the candidate's professional duties and responsibilities (form I) focusing on the candidate's participation in required division, department, and campuswide meetings and activities.
-The academic dean should meet informally with the candidate to review this document no later than four weeks before the end of the semester.
+The academic area administrator shall complete an evaluation of the candidate's professional duties and responsibilities (form I) focusing on the candidate's participation in required division, department, and campuswide meetings and activities.
+The academic area administrator should meet informally with the candidate to review this document no later than four weeks before the end of the semester.

 The candidate is required to administer to students the student evaluation of teaching (form M1 - regular course, M2 - online course), during the last 4 weeks of the semester.
-The evaluation should be given to all students in all of the classes being taught during the fall semester.
+The evaluation must be given to all students in all of the classes being taught during the fall semester.
 It is the candidate's responsibility to administer the evaluation in such a way that students have the opportunity to be fair without fear of reprisal.
-Student evaluations should be submitted to the area dean as per District policies.
+Student evaluations must be submitted to the area administrator as per District policies.

 During the last 4 weeks of the semester the ITRC will meet, without the candidate being present, to review all of the following materials: 3 classroom evaluations, professional duties evaluation, course syllabi, assignments, exams submitted by the faculty member, candidate's self-assessment, and student evaluations (if available).
-Together, the members of the ITRC should discuss and decide on their employment recommendation, completing the ITRC Evaluation and Recommendation form (form B).
+Together, the members of the ITRC must discuss and decide on their employment recommendation, completing the ITRC Evaluation and Recommendation form (form B).

-If the ITRC determines that the candidate's performance was truly exceptional, they may choose to recommend the candidate be granted immediate tenure.
+If the ITRC determines that the candidate's performance was truly exceptional, they may choose to recommend the candidate be granted tenure as a regular employee beginning the next academic year.